 Data were collected in a pseudonymized format from June 2023 to January 2024.
 All participants were aged between 18 and 54 years and fluent German speakers.
 Participants provided informed consent before completing the experiment and received compensation in the form of 12.50 € or course credit upon completion.
 The experiment was in line with the ethical guidelines of the German Society of Psychology (DGPs) and approved by the local ethics committee of the Friedrich Schiller University Jena (Reg.-Nr.
 FSV 19/045).

 In total, we collected data from 94 non-professional musicians (further also referred to as amateurs) that were divided into singers and instrumentalists.
 Recruitment criteria specified that participants had to be non-professional musicians (i.e., they held no music-related academic degree or worked professionally as a musician).
-Singers were required to be currently active in a choir or another singing group but should not play an instrument actively and regularly (i.e., they must not currently be in an orchestra or a band).
+Singers were required to be currently active in a choir or another singing group but should not play an instrument actively and regularly (i.e., they must not currently be instrumentalists in an orchestra or a band).
 Instrumentalists, conversely, were required to be currently active in an orchestra or a band, but they should not engage in singing activities actively and regularly (i.e., they must not currently be in a choir or another singing group).

 Singers